runpod/pulumi-runpod-native/docs/installation-configuration.md

 ---
-title: RunPod Setup
+title: Runpod Setup
-meta_desc: Information on how to install the RunPod Provider for Pulumi.
+meta_desc: Information on how to install the Runpod Provider for Pulumi.
 layout: package
 ---

 ## Installation

-The RunPod provider is available as a package in these Pulumi languages:
+The Runpod provider is available as a package in these Pulumi languages:

 * JavaScript/TypeScript: [`@runpod/pulumi-runpod`](https://www.npmjs.com/package/@runpod/pulumi-runpod)
 * Python: [`runpodinfra`](https://pypi.org/project/runpodinfra/)